Two main inherited syndromes can lead to colorectal cancer:

-But other, less common inherited syndromes are linked with colorectal cancer as well.
-These include:
+But other less common inherited syndromes are linked with colorectal cancer as well.
+These include the following.

-Turcot syndrome.
-People with this rare disorder have a greater risk of polyps that can become cancerous, colon cancer, and brain tumors.
-Defects or mutations in a few different genes are linked to this syndrome.
+People with this rare disorder have a greater risk for polyps that can become cancer, colon cancer, and brain tumors.
+Changes (mutations) in a few different genes are linked to this syndrome.
 These include the gene linked to FAP and the genes linked to Lynch syndrome.

-Dark blue or brown spots or freckles in or around the mouth including the lips, and around the eyes, nostrils, and anus.
+Dark blue or brown spots or freckles in or around the mouth including the lips.
+The spots may also be around the eyes, nostrils, and anus.
 Dark spots may also appear on the fingers.
 These may fade by adulthood.

-Many polyps in the GI or gastrointestinal tract.
+Many polyps in the gastrointestinal (GI) tract.
 These may be benign at first, but can become cancer over time.

-Increased risk of benign or noncancerous tumors of the ovaries and testicles
+Increased risk for noncancerous (benign) tumors of the ovaries or testicles

-Increased risk of cancers of the stomach, small intestine, breast, ovaries, colon, lung, cervix, and pancreas
+Increased risk for cancers of the stomach, small intestine, breast, ovaries, colon, lung, cervix, and pancreas

-MAP or MYH-associated polyposis.
-Mutations in the MYH gene raise the risk for multiple colorectal polyps or colorectal cancer.
+Mutations in the MUTYH gene raise the risk for multiple colorectal polyps or colorectal cancer.
 People with MAP may have just a few polyps, or hundreds of polyps.
-Unlike most colorectal polyp and colorectal cancer disorders, a person with MAP has defects in both copies of their MYH gene.
+Unlike most colorectal polyp and colorectal cancer disorders, a person with MAP has defects in both copies of their MUTYH gene.
 The symptoms of MAP are very similar to both FAP and another form of that disorder called AFAP, or attenuated FAP.
-Genetic testing for mutations in the MYH gene is available.
+Genetic testing for mutations in the MUTYH gene is available.
 Testing should be considered if you may have FAP or AFAP, but don’t have a mutation in the gene linked to those disorders.
-Experts don’t know if people with only one MYH mutation have a higher than average risk for colorectal polyps and cancer.
+Experts don’t know if people with only one MUTYH mutation have a higher than average risk for colorectal polyps and cancer.

 The University of Chicago Medicine